mycroft/eth-generator/README.md

 $
 ```

-And in DB, transactions will be stored:
+And in DB, transactions will be stored (the database schema for this table can be found at the end of this page):

 ```mysql
 MariaDB [mysql]> select hash, from_addr, value from ethtx where to_addr = '0xCE3A0be91053acfd3Eb71de4df4423416e978F50';